JamieBort/CalendarWebsite/Progress.md

 1. renamed `frontend` to `old_frontend`
 2. then moved `PersonalDashboard/old_frontend/attempt05/frontend/` to `PersonalDashboard/frontend/`

+Just ran program (see Run locally below) and it's working.

 * Run locally
     * Currently in the `react_js` branch.
     * Navigate to `file:///Users/jamiebort/Documents/DevFiles/personal_projects/PersonalDashboard/frontend/attempt04/index.html` in the browser.